 Dr. Helrich served as the Chair for 31 years, until his retirement in 1987, when Jane Matjasko, MD, became acting chair.
 At that time there were 18 faculty and 18 residents.
 All services were delivered at UMMC.
 Dr. Matjasko became official Chair of the department in 1990, a position she held for the next 15 years.

 During her tenure, the breadth and scope of services grew tremendously.
-Today 104 faculty, 38 residents and 9 fellows provide anesthesiology, pain and critical-care services at UMMC, the VA, UM Midtown Campus, UM Prince George's Hospital Center, University of Maryland Rehabilitation & Orthopaedic Institute, and Shock Trauma, as well as chronic pain services in a multidisciplinary clinic in the University Physicians Practice building.
+Today 106 faculty, 38 residents and 9 fellows provide anesthesiology, pain and critical-care services at UMMC, the VA, UM Midtown Campus, Capital Region Health Services, Maryland Proton Treatment Center, University of Maryland Rehabilitation & Orthopaedic Institute, and Shock Trauma.

 Under Dr. Rock's leadership, the department has continued to grow it's ability to deliver state-of-the-art anesthesia services in perioperative care, pain management and critical care; educate students, residents and fellows; be recognized for its contributions to the specialty of anesthesiology through education, research and scholarly activities; and contribute to the success of the Medical School and Medical System.